barryam3/trivia/README.md

 This app is intended to be used with the Korinna font.
 However, the font is not included as I do not have the right to distribute it.
-Backup fonts are defined in case you do not have the font.
-If you do, you can place the following files in public/fonts.
+Backup fonts are defined in case you do not have the font installed.

-- Korinna Bold Italic.ttf
-- Korinna Bold.ttf
-- Korinna Italic.ttf
-- Korinna Regular.ttf

 ## Random Features